IlianPihlajamaa/ModeCouplingTheory.jl/README.md

 ```
 # Example usage:

-We can define one of the predefined memory kernels
+We can use one of the predefined memory kernels

 ```julia
 julia> using ModeCouplingTheory